 Understanding the perspective of the "other" is a key skill in all collaboration, whether we're talking about negotiating with secretive forest tribes or convincing the boss to give you a fair chance.

-In our most recent ebook, DevOps Business Value: prove it or lose it, we go into some practical ways of understanding your executive team's perspective, but in short, it means really understanding what success means to them, the quickest way to that success, and watching out for problems that could prevent that success.
-Once you understand that there's a good chance you understand them, and once you understand them, there's a good chance you can talk to them on their own level.
+In our E-book, DevOps Business Value: prove it or lose it, we go into some practical ways of understanding your executive team's perspective, but in short, it means really understanding what success means to them, the quickest way to that success, and watching out for problems that could prevent that success.
+Once you understand, there's a good chance you can talk to them on their own level.